uhppoted/uhppoted-lib-go/API.md

 ```

 ### `GetCardAtIndex`
-Retrieves the card record stored at a given index.
+Retrieves the card information stored at a given index.
 ```
 GetCardAtIndex(u, controller, index, timeout)